-Donald Trump Unleashes on Joe Biden: 'I Don't Have to Be Nice Anymore'
+Donald Trump: Joe Biden Pushed 'Made Up Lie' in Ad Claiming I Disparaged Troops

 Trump said the ad meant that he would no longer hold back against Biden.

-“I can be bad to him, because he put the most vicious ad on television that I’ve ever seen,” he said.
+“I can be bad to him because he put the most vicious ad on television that I’ve ever seen,” he said.

 Trump joked that Biden probably did not even know about the ad.